10 Home Improvement Ideas For Winter

 Safety features such as carbon monoxide detectors and smoke alarms should be on every floor of your home.
 Winter is a great time to get around to making sure you have them installed or replacing your current detectors and alarms.
 Less ventilation in your home as the weather gets colder makes carbon monoxide an even bigger threat, so be sure all your alarms are in working order – and clean them to prevent buildup and assure they’re working properly.
 While this is not a very large-scale DIY project, working and up-to-date home safety features are a huge home improvement that can potentially save your life.

 If you have a renovation project you’ve been waiting to start, don’t be afraid of starting it in winter – you might just get a better deal on materials and labor now than you would any other time of the year.

 For more tips, tricks and ideas for home improvement, check out our Rocket Homes® Homeowner Guide and learn how to make the most of your space.

 Replacing old floors in your home is a great way to make your space look fresh and stylish.
-These are some of the best cheap flooring options available in 2020.
+Consider these 8 cheap flooring options for your home remodel.

 11 Winter Decor Ideas For A Cozy Home

 Creating a cozy home environment is important during the winter.
 Here are eleven winter decor ideas to help make your home cozier.